Having a clear idea of exactly what you are hoping to achieve by exporting will give you the best chance of success.

 It is essential to thoroughly research potential export markets.
 Good market research will help identify promising opportunities; indicate potential barriers; and help to minimise or eliminate mistakes that could prove costly.

-Market research is covered in Selecting and Researching your Export Markets - later in the Exporters Guide.
+Market research is covered in Selecting and Researching your Export Markets.

 Cultural Differences - understanding what they are and how they can influence the outcome